VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 Finally, your evidence must illustrate that the in-service stressor caused current PTSD symptoms.
 Medical opinions explicitly linking PTSD to documented stressors are crucial for demonstrating nexus, or connection.
 Records tracking PTSD symptoms and treatment since military separation also strengthen causality.
 Submitting robust evidence across all three elements sets you up for PTSD claim success.

-V. Post-Claim Considerations: Ensuring Correct Compensation and Rating
+Post-Claim Considerations: Ensuring Correct Compensation and Rating

 Receiving fair VA disability compensation for PTSD relies heavily on medical evidence and opinions verifying symptom severity.
 Clinical records and letters from mental health providers build a profile of your impairment for accurate ratings.
 However, the VA Claim Exam offers the most accurate snapshot of your PTSD severity which is important for compensation decisions.